-An exception was unless the lease payment consumed so much of your income that it would prevent you from being abler to make your new mortgage payment.
+An exception was unless the lease payment consumed so much of your income that it would prevent you from being abler to make your new mortgage payment, however this may differ if you are renting and have a lease agreement with your landlord.

 Three years into the Great Recession we know that Barney Frank was wither lying or is just plain stupid because since shortly after he made that statement to Bill both Fannie Mae and Freddie Mac have been in a quasi state of bankruptcy no mans land we call receivership of the US Federal Government.
 Its stock prices has plummeted from it’s all time high of around $65 a share to where it sits today a whopping .30 that’s right, THIRTY CENTS a share.

 So today if you have an auto lease payment, the full payment is calculated against your debt to income ratio regardless of how few payments remain.
+This is so that merchant processing services can handle it in a more streamlined manner, amongst other reasons.
 An Underwriters thought process albeit it not MINE goes something like this;

 Auto Lease payments must be considered as recurring monthly debt obligations regardless of the number of months remaining on the lease.
 This is because the expiration of a lease agreement for rental of an automobile typically leads to either a new lease agreement, the buyout of the existing lease, or the purchase of a new vehicle.”